Thiago Cunha

-Thiago dos Santos Cunha (born 25 April 1985) is a Brazilian-born Timorese professional footballer who plays as a forward for Náutico.
+Thiago dos Santos Cunha (born 25 April 1985) is a Brazilian-born Timorese former professional footballer who plays as a forward.

 Career

 Thiago was revealed in the academy of Barra da Tijuca and moved to Wigan Athletic Academy and had tickets for Brazilian clubs and abroad to get to Santa Cruz in 2008, where he was fast and good passing, scoring several goals.
 Then he was traded with Palmeiras.

 His debut was in a game of Copa Sudamericana against Vasco on 17 September 2008.
 Palmeiras won the match by 3 × 0 with two goals of his own and eliminated the team from Rio who had won the first game 3–1.

 Thiago has a contract with Brazil Sports, Traffic Team, which bought 70% of his economic rights of Iraty (SC).

 In early 2010 he played for Nacional (PB) where he scored 11 goals.

 He was loaned to Treze (PB) until the end of the 2010 Brazilian Serie D.